ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 INFO Time elapsed: 9m58s
 ```

-* To follow the step of the installation progress, open another terminal, then ssh to `10.3.48.100` with your login, and access the bastion with ssh once it is properly deployed.
+* To follow the step of the installation progress, open another terminal, then ssh to `10.3.48.100`.

 ```sh
 ssh root@10.3.48.100